 British Shooting Sports Council

-The APSI is a member of the British Shooting Sports Council, an umbrella body which brings together Britain’s major shooting associations to achieve consensus positions on political and legislative issues affecting the shooting sports.
+APSI is a member of the British Shooting Sports Council, an umbrella body which brings together Britain’s major shooting associations to achieve consensus positions on political and legislative issues affecting the shooting sports.
 It is a non-profit making organisation financed by its member associations’ subscriptions.

 The Council’s object is to promote and safeguard the lawful possession and use of firearms and air weapons for sporting and recreational purposes in the United Kingdom amongst all sections of society.